 I love books, and to an irrational degree.

 In books, I find psychological and emotional refuge, education and deep wisdom that I just don't find elsewhere.
 My passion is connected to the words and the form they come in — printed pages bound together.
 So I'm not afraid to admit that when I read an article about how print book sales had risen (modestly) and e-book sales had declined (a bit) and that the number of independent bookstores had increased over the past year, I shed tears of joy.

 But more and more, we keep hearing about the resurgence of the independent bookstore and how print is not dying after all.
-As the Times reported, "While analysts once predicted that e-books would overtake print by 2015, digital sales have instead slowed sharply."
+As The New York Times reported in 2015, "While analysts once predicted that e-books would overtake print by 2015, digital sales have instead slowed sharply."

 That's hundreds of new, independent bookstores, which is just plain exciting.
 (I love to find local booksellers whenever I'm in a new city or town, and I know I'm not alone in that regard.)